Skip to content

 ---

-5. Write a single line description of your service including a link to your main page.
+5. Write a single line description of your service including a link to its main page.
 This should be factual, and not marketing-speak:

 [Keystatic](https://keystatic.com/) is an open source, headless content-management system that allows you to structure your content and sync it with GitHub.

-6. Use only the following ## (<h2>) headings in the body of the file as needed, and add any appropriate content.
+6. Use only the following ## (<h2>) headings in the body of the file as needed, and follow the process for adding links to add initial content.
+Two or three links is enough for an initial stub page:

 ## Official Resources